LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

 \subsection{Implementation Details}

-In \system{}, the \textbf{Extractor} submodule within the \textit{\textbf{Function Mutator}} is implemented using the Python binding of the Tree-sitter Parser\footnote{\url{https://tree-sitter.github.io/tree-sitter/}}, leveraging its C-based runtime for efficient parsing.
+In \system{}, the \textbf{Extractor} submodule is implemented using the Tree-sitter Parser\footnote{\url{https://tree-sitter.github.io/tree-sitter/}}.
 For the LLM, we used Ollama\footnote{\url{https://ollama.com/}}, which facilitates local LLM execution without external API dependencies and provides a Python-based interface.
-Our experimental setup comprises a single RTX 3090 GPU server with 252 GB of RAM and 48 processors, alongside a Windows 10 virtual machine configured with VirtualBox\footnote{\url{https://www.virtualbox.org/}} for malware compilation.
+Our setup comprises a single RTX 3090 GPU server with 252 GB of RAM and 48 processors, alongside a Windows 10 virtual machine configured with VirtualBox\footnote{\url{https://www.virtualbox.org/}} for malware compilation.
 The core implementation of \system{} is primarily developed in Python, with some parts, such as lcs-based semantic metric calculations, implemented in C++.